-Airbyte is an open-source platform to sync data from applications, APIs & databases to warehouses, lakes and other destinations.
-Using Airbyte’s connectors you can get your data pipelines running to consolidate many input sources.
+Airbyte is an open-source platform for syncing data from applications, APIs, and databases to warehouses, lakes, and other destinations.
+You can use Airbyte’s connectors to get your data pipelines to consolidate many input sources.

-The integration between the two open-source projects brings resilience and manageability when using Airbyte connectors to sync data to your S3 buckets by leveraging lakeFS branches and atomic commits and merges.
+The integration between the two open-source projects brings resilience and manageability when you use Airbyte connectors to sync data to your S3 buckets by leveraging lakeFS branches and atomic commits and merges.

-You can leverage lakeFS ACID guarantees and CI/CD capabilities when ingesting data to S3 using lakeFS:
+You can take advantage of lakeFS consistency guarantees and CI/CD capabilities when ingesting data to S3 using lakeFS:

-- Consolidate many data source into a single branch and expose them to the consumers simultaneously when merging to the
+- Consolidate many data sources to a single branch and expose them to consumers simultaneously when merging to the

-- Test the incoming data for breaking schema changes, using lakeFS hooks.
+- Test incoming data for breaking schema changes using lakeFS hooks.

-- Avoid having consumers reading partial data from connectors which failed half-way through the sync operation.
+- Prevent consumers from reading partial data from connectors which failed half-way through sync.

-- Experiment with ingested data before exposing it.
+- Experiment with ingested data on a branch before exposing it.

 Set the following parameters when creating a new Destination of type S3:

-Note S3 Destination connector supports custom S3 endpoints strating from Airbyte’s version
+The S3 Destination connector supports custom S3 endpoints starting with Airbyte’s version

 v0.26.0-alpha released on Jun 17th 2021